square/certigo/README.md

     go get -u github.com/square/certigo

-On macOS you can also use homebrew to install.
+On macOS you can also use homebrew to install:

     brew install certigo

-Note that certigo requires Go 1.6 or later to build.
+Note that certigo requires Go 1.5 or later to build.

 ### Develop